newdisease/jumanji-job-search-service-django/README.md

-# Jumannji: Job Search Service
+# Jumanji: Job Search Service

 [Here](https://jumanji-worksearch.herokuapp.com) you can find the ware-frames for the project.
-Just type admin as login and password for checking personal account
+Just type *admin* as login and password for checking personal account

 ### Start project